dreignier/playground-qZqn74B4/part1/statement.md

-In Javascript, asynchronous execution comes in multiple forms.
+In JavaScript, asynchronous execution comes in multiple forms.
 The simpliest example is this one:

 @[Asynchronous code using setTimeout]({"stubs":["code1.js"], "command":"node code1.js", "project":"part1"})